LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-01-rendering-abstraction-dev-diary-2.md

 ![Tentative Asset Pipeline](/assets/images/AssetManagement.png)
 <figcaption class="caption">Tentative asset pipeline.</figcaption>

-In this pipeline, assets are imported from common file formats during the import stage using their repective importers.
+In this pipeline, assets are imported from common file formats during the import stage using their respective importers.
 I plan on using SOIL2 for texture importing and ASSIMP for model importing into `Texture` and `Model` class instances representing the data.
 Once both assets are in the game, they will be handed off to the `ContentManager`.

 Naturally, the ContentManager will manage the asset pool during the runtime stage, giving references to assets where needed and saving/unloading assets when appropriate.
 More specifically, models will be able to save and load from a binary asset file format for convenience and efficiency.
 Textures will just be unloaded.